kubernetes/enhancements/keps/sig-scheduling/3370-native-podgroup-api/README.md

 	// successfully, but the scheduling fails because minMember cannot be met.
 	ScheduledAvailable int32

-	// ScheduledAvailable is the number of pods in the subset that can't be
+	// ScheduledUnavailable is the number of pods in the subset that can't be
 	// scheduled successfully.
 	ScheduledUnavailable int32